openzipkin/openzipkin.github.io/README.md

 ## Contributing

 Improvements to the documentation are more than welcome.
-This section tries to get you up to speed on how to run the site locally, and making changes.
+This section tries to get you up to speed on how to run the site locally and make changes.
 Just like the documentation, this meta-documentation also welcomes all improvements.
 If you can, you should use OSX or Linux; Jekyll is not very well supported on Windows.

 ### Preparing your environment